cbushdor/MyHeadersFill_file/vimrc/README.md

 # OPTIONS

-We can define email in $MYVIMRC s.a:
+We can define email in ~/.vimrc s.a:

 ```
 let g:myEmail='my.email@my_email.net'